 Expectations should be clear and encompass the company’s goal and vision within the team.
 Being part of a team means wanting to do well for that team and being present for its success.
 Help them know what is going on, participate in decisions, and celebrate victories.

-Simplicity in HCM
+Simplicity in Human Capital Management

 Keep all your processes, teaching tools, and tech simple.
 Tools need to be easy to use to make sure people can access anything they need to better themselves and their team.
 People will not use things if they are complicated and time-consuming.